swhof123/atr_onboard/README.md

 - Connectivity: iPhone, opening a local hotspot.
 Both ESP32 and the cloud main processor need to be in the same network
 - Mover: 40V battery powered lawn mover

+The cloud main processor is a python programm (will upload it soon).

 ## Improvements needed
 ### Must haves:
 - The ESP32 should connect to the internet & the cloud main processor via mobile network, using https://www.amazon.de/gp/product/B081JMWSVD/.
-The internet connect is needed for 4 things:
+The internet connection is needed for 4 things:
   - Submit driving commands from cloud main processor to motor control board.
   - Submit motor parameters from motor control board to cloud main processor.
   - Retrieve GPS correciton data from the internet